lawwantsin/auto-heroku/README.md

 This will:

-1. create the app,
+1. Create the app in Heroku
-2. add the remote to the .git/config,
+2. Add the *heroku* remote to the `.git/config`
-3. push the app it to Heroku.
+3. Push the app to Heroku, which does the following
+  1. Builds the app,
-A heroku push effectively launches the app, installs all bundled gems & a Postgres database.
+  2. Installs all bundled gems & an empty Postgres database.
-4. It'll run the migrations.
+4. Runs the migrations to build the tables.
-5. opens the app in your default browser.
+5. Opens the app in your default browser.

 Final URL will be (in this example) https://penguins-rule.herokuapp.com.